Introduction to HP Multijet Fusion

 HP Multi Jet Fusion technology produces high-quality, functional parts at production speeds up to 10 times faster than other 3D printing technologies.

-HP’s Multijet Fusion technology produces parts in two large, rapid passes across the entire work surface for high-speed part production.
+The technology HP’s Multijet Fusion produces parts in two large, rapid passes over the entire work surface for high-speed part production.
 The process begins with the application of a layer of material on the work surface.

 In one continuous pass in the opposite direction, the printer deposits fusing and detail finishing agents over the entire work surface.
 This passage combines printing with fusion energy and the process is thus completed.